 Results 1–10 of 21 for "Psychology Topic"X related to "Managing traumatic stress: Recovering..."
-Refine Your Search Refine Your Search TopicTherapy (8)Stress (5)Teens (4)Children (3)Emotional health (3) 34 more... [+] Ethics (3)Trauma (3)Disability (2)Human rights (2)Parenting (2)Personality (2)Sleep (2)Violence (2)Addictions (1)ADHD (1)Aging (1)Alzheimer's (1)Anger (1)Anxiety (1)Autism (1)Bullying (1)Death & dying (1)Depression (1)Hate crimes (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Safety & design (1)Sexual abuse (1)Shyness (1)Sport & exercise (1)Testing issues (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 21 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicStress (5)Therapy (4)Trauma (3)Children (2)Parenting (2) 22 more... [+] Teens (2)Violence (2)Women & men (2)Addictions (1)Anxiety (1)Death & dying (1)Depression (1)Emotional health (1)Environment (1)Ethics (1)Kids & the media (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Personality (1)Post-traumatic Stress Disorder (1)Safety & design (1)Sexual abuse (1)Shyness (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 21 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
 Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 2.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
-Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 3.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
-Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic 4.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
+Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 3.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
 Reactions such as shock and denial are typical.
-Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 5.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
-PTSD may affect your personal relationships or health and well-being.Psychology Topic 6.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
+Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 4.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
+PTSD may affect your personal relationships or health and well-being.Psychology Topic 5.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
+Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic 6.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
 Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic 7.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 8.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
-Psychology Topic 9.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 9.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
-Psychology Topic 10.ShynessShyness is the tendency to feel awkward, worried or tense during social encounters.
-Severely shy people may have physical symptoms like upset stomach; worries about how others view them; and a tendency to withdraw from social interactions.
+Psychology Topic 9.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 10.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
 Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 21 for "Psychology Topic"X related to "Managing traumatic stress: Recovering..."